Why buy — or sell — online courses?

 Why buy online courses, when all the information is available for free, if you only knew where to look?

-Information is Valuable when Organized
+Organized Information is Valuable

 The Creator’s Personal Experience